Crystal growing technologies

 Disadvantages:

-> Tensions during the cooling down, necessity of warming up of the grown crystal, especially large
+> Tensions during cooling, require gradual warming of the grown crystal, especially larger ones

 > Possible segregation of constituents